CentaurusInfra/mizar/docs/design/mp_pod_to_vpc_subnet.md

 ## Introduction

 This document defines the interface for users to define their own VPCs and subnets.
-Furthermore, it also describes the interface for assigning pods to these specific subnet and VPC.
+Furthermore, it also describes the interface for assigning pods to these specific subnets and VPCs.

 ## Custom VPC Creation

-When creating a VPC users must define the VPC's name, IP, prefix and the number of dividers.
+When creating a VPC, users must define the VPC's name, IP, prefix, and the number of dividers.

 An example is given below.